Office of Recipient Rights - FAQ's

 Q: The issue is: If a patient brings in his/her own medications (especially controlled substances) from home and while inpatient, the treating doctor discontinues the medication, do we have to give the medication back upon discharge, or can we destroy it (with documentation, doctor's order, etc.)?
 If your unit currently does destroy unneeded medications, can you please send me your policy or point me to some citations?

-A: The Mental Health Code defines "facility" as a residential facility for the care or treatment of individuals with serious mental illness, serious emotional disturbance, or developmental disability that is either a state facility or a licensed facility.
+Answer: The Mental Health Code defines "facility" as a residential facility for the care or treatment of individuals with serious mental illness, serious emotional disturbance, or developmental disability that is either a state facility or a licensed facility.
 The Code further defines a licensed facility as a licensed psychiatric hospital or unit or an adult foster care facility.
 Per MCL 330.1728, a facility may exclude particular kinds of property from the facility.
 Medication, including prescription and over the counter, is a common personal property exclusion.

 One must look to Mental Health Code at MCL 330.1728 regarding the personal property rights of a recipient.
 When the medication, i.e. personal property, is taken into the possession of the facility, a receipt must be given to the resident and another person designated by the resident.
 What is most pertinent to the question at issue here is the language in Sec.
 728(7),"…Any personal property in the possession of the facility at the time the resident to whom the property belongs is released from the facility shall be returned to the resident."
 It is clear that any medication taken into possession by the facility is the resident's personal property and must be returned to the resident upon discharge.